palantirnet/search_api_federated_solr/docs/theme.md

 ### Notes
 The Sass/CSS assets that are included in docs/assets are examples only.
 They will not be regularly maintained or updated.

+## Theming the Drupal elements

+While the React application is separate from Drupal, the provided search block `Federated Search Page Form block` is themable.
+There are three theme files.

+### search-app.html.twig

+This template instantiates the application itself.
+It is designed to use the full width of the page.
+If you override this template in your theme, you must retain the root div element:

+`<div id="root" data-federated-search-app-config="{{ app_config }}">`

+Without this element, the application will not function.

+### search-api-federated-solr-block.html.twig

+This template displays the search block, with no block title, as a suitable replacement for the core search block.

+### search-api-federated-solr-block-form.html.twig

+This template generates the search form that appears in the block.
+You may override it's elements by printing them individually.
+When doing so, be sure to render the hidden form elements.